punichan/freemarket_sample_61c/README.md

 ### Association
-- has_many:brand-categories
+- has_many:brands-categories
-- has_many:item-categories
+- has_many:items-categories
-- has_many:items, through: :item-category
+- has_many:items, through: :items-categories
-- has_many:brands, through: :brand-category
+- has_many:brands, through: :brands-categories